Small Animal Medicine

 lab

-The field of small animal medicine focuses primarily on clinical questions con-cerning companion animals, which includes several animal species, however most-ly dogs and cats.
+The field of small animal medicine focuses mainly on clinical issues related to companion animals, which includes several animal species, but mainly dogs and cats.

-Small animal medicine includes physiological and pathophysiological events related to prevention, diagnostics and medical treatment in the event of disease/illness.
+Small animal medicine covers physiological and pathophysiological events related to prevention, diagnosis and medical treatment in case of disease/illness.
 Small animal medicine includes various subdisciplines, such as dermatology, endocrinology, gastroenterology, immunology, infectious diseases, cardiology, oncology, neurology, pulmonology, urology/nephrology, clinical nutrition and clinical toxicology.

 Current research

-• Etiopathogenesis, prevention, diagnosis and treatment of medical diseases linked to clinical issues in companion animals, primarily dogs and cats, with improved animal health for the individual animal as the objective.
+Etiopathogenesis, prevention, diagnosis and treatment of medical diseases related to clinical issues in companion animals, mainly dogs and cats, with the aim of improving animal health for the individual animal.

-• Increased animal welfare and well-being that contributes to increased well-being in humans.
+Increased animal welfare and well-being contributing to increased human well-being.

-• Comparative aspects with focus on One Health.
+Comparative aspects with a focus on One Health.

-Specifically, today, research is conducted concerning epidemiology, etiopathology, pathophysiology, prevention, biomarkers, prognosis, diagnostics and treatment for the following diseases in dogs and cats:
+Specifically, research is currently conducted on the epidemiology, etiopathology, pathophysiology, prevention, biomarkers, prognosis, diagnosis and treatment of the following diseases in dogs and cats:

 • Chronic kidney diseaseHeart disease